Support for non-parent carers

 Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full-time care to someone with a severe disability, medical condition, or to someone who is frail aged.

-If you are a carer who provides additional daily care and attention for an adult or one or more dependent children with disability or severe medical condition, you may be eligible for Carer Allowance.
-Carer Allowance has no income and assets test, is not taxable and can be paid in addition to wages, Carer Payment or any other Centrelink payment.
+Carer Allowance can also provide financial support if you are providing additional daily care and attention for someone with disability or severe medical condition.
+It isn’t income and assets tested, is not taxable and can be paid in addition to wages, Carer Payment or any other Centrelink payment.

 If your situation changes